shabin5785/Udemy-React/Basics.md

 - all js classes have a special fn called constructor.
 Like a java construtor. called when new instance is created.
 So we can define state inside that.

 - always use setState or setProps. instead of using this.prop.key=''..
+First one is the standard and correct way.Especially setting state.
+We always manipulate set using setState. setState infact tell react that value has changed

+- enclose js variables with {} while refering them inside jsx code